phpman > man > rsyslog.conf(5)

 HOSTNAME, syslogtag and msg.

-is the new filter type.
-The colon must be followed by the property name, a comma, the name
+the new filter type.
+The colon must be followed by the property name, a comma, the name of

-of the compare operation to carry out, another comma and then the value to compare
+the compare operation to carry out, another comma and then the value to compare against.
+This

-against.
-This value must be quoted.
+value must be quoted.
 There can be spaces and tabs between the commas.
+Property names and

-Property names and compare operations are case-sensitive, so "msg" works, while "MSG" is
+compare operations are case-sensitive, so "msg" works, while "MSG" is an invalid property

 :property, [!]compare-operation, "value"